colindean/talks/make_python_devex/presentation.md

 for one time setup, e.g. putting things into their shell configuration files.

 And then there's UV.
-I heard a fact yesterday that more than a third of PyPI download traffic is to clients using uv, and this is growing significantly with each new release.
+I heard in _early 2025_ — a year and change ago— that more than a third of PyPI download traffic is to clients using uv, and this is growing significantly with each new release.
-I can't ignore it much longer, but I really want a 1.0.
+I can't ignore it much longer, but I still really want a 1.0.

 :::